Carbon dioxide and global warming can cause extinction

 Or we could avoid mass extinction level temperatures by following a more moderate scenario.
 The SSP5-3.4 scenario, where we cap greenhouse gas emissions by 2040 and keep on reducing them afterwards, keeps global temperatures well away from mass extinction levels.

-What the future holds, whether it's the worst case scenario or a moderate scenario, depends on how much CO2 we emit in the next few decades.
+What the future holds, whether it's the worst case scenario RCP8.5 tracks cumulative CO2 emissions - research article or a moderate scenario, Emissions – the ‘business as usual’ story is misleading — science article depends on how much CO2 we emit in the next few decades.

 Dead zones